google/googleapis.dart/generated/googleapis/README.md

 #### ![Logo](http://www.google.com/images/icons/product/search-16.gif) Genomics API - genomics v1

-An API to store, process, explore, and share DNA sequence reads, reference-based alignments, and variant calls.
+An API to store, process, explore, and share genomic data.
+It supports reference-based alignements, genetic variants, and reference genomes.
+This API provides an implementation of the Global Alliance for Genomics and Health (GA4GH) v0.5.1 API as well as several extensions.

 Official API documentation: